a-fink/picture-perfect-clone-project/README.md

 # Picture Perfect Clone Project

+## Goal
-The aim of this project was to create a pixel-perfect clone of a web page including all elements, styling, transition effects, and media breakpoints.
+To cement my knowledge of HTML / CSS by creating a pixel-perfect clone of a web page including all elements, styling, transition effects, and media breakpoints.

 ## Technologies Used
 - HTML5